sebug/apple-id-boot/README.md

 The docker image can get built directly using mvn spring-boot:build-image , and I also added the task to the azure-pipelines.yaml

+I won't be using Azure container registry like in the tutorial but instead I'll push it directly to DockerHub.
+If I recall correctly I already did that in a project, so I'll inspire myself there ( https://github.com/sebug/message-log/blob/master/azure-pipelines.yml ).

+First I'll add a service connection to DockerHub.
+I'll also prepare the repository on DockerHub.